Source: KAL’s cartoon in the Economist—March 31, 2022. Visit Kaltoons official site.

 in the age of AI?

 Laptops and phones are astonishingly powerful human enhancements.
-If we know where to look, what to ask, resist monetized clickbait, and learn to use our wits to identify fakery—we benefit from having instant, online access to the entire edifice of digitized human knowledge.
+If we know where to look and what to ask; if we can resist monetized, attention sucking clickbait and learn to use our wits to identify fakery—we can benefit from having instant, online access to the entire edifice of digitized human knowledge!

 Artificial Intelligence